hardyantz/go-kafka/docs/index.md

 ```
 $ ./bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test
 ```
-type something in the new line in the consumer screen
+type something in the new line in the producer screen
 ```
 > test one
 > test two